-The municipality completed a survey on sport infrastructure and needs analysis for the Overstrand area in June 2012.
+The Overstrand Municipality survey on sport infrastructure is revised annually so that information presented remains relevant.
 The mentioned report is available at the administration for information purposes.
-Projects from the prioritised list of projects may be funded from internal funding - and/ or external sources, e.g. MIG, LOTTO, over a period of time based on the availability of funding.
-The construction of the first phase of the soccer field in Kleinmond has been completed (synthetic turf).
-The field has passed FIFA 1 STAR test.
-The Municipality spends more than the 15 per cent of its MIG allocation on sports infrastructure over the 3 year budget cycle.
+Projects from the prioritised list of projects may be funded from internal funding - and/ or external sources, e.g.

+MIG, LOTTO, over a period of time based on the availability of funding.

-Lotto funding to the amount of R1million has been approved for the 2014/15 financial year, for the following projects:
+Lotto funding to the amount of R1million was allocated to Overstrand Municipality, however the tender expired due to shortfall on additional funding.
+The municipality is in the process of re-advertising the tender for the following projects:

-- Upgrading of Hawston pavilion (R500 000) - Upgrading of flood-lights for Zwelihle Soccer Field (R500 000)
+- Upgrading of Hawston floodlights - Upgrading of flood-lights for Zwelihle Soccer Field (R500 000)